schierproducts/schier-api-documentation/src/grease-monkey/projects/create-project.md

 **construction_type** | `string` : The type of installation for the specified interceptor.
 This is an enumerated value.
 See [Construction Types](/grease-monkey/projects/get-construction-types#endpoint) for more information.

+**interior_location** | `string`,`null` : If installed indoors, where the interceptor will be located specifically within the structure.
+This is an enumerated value.
+See [Interior Locations](/grease-monkey/projects/get-interior-locations#endpoint) for more information.

 **installation_location** | `string` : Where will the interceptor be installed; accepted values are `indoors` and `outdoors`

 **buried** | `boolean`,`null` : If the installed interceptor will be buried; **defaults to `false`**